vladi-rh/rhoai-genaiops-lab-instructions/docs/12-maas/6-canopy-integration.md

 ---

-## 🏢 Step 6: Multiple Canopy Instances
+## 🏢 Step 6: Multiple Applications

 Remember the RDU story?
-Now imagine three departments each have their own Canopy:
+Now imagine multiple AI applications all sharing the same model infrastructure:

 ```
 ┌─────────────────────────────────────────────────────────────────┐
 │                    RDU AI Infrastructure (After MaaS)            │
 ├─────────────────────────────────────────────────────────────────┤
 │                                                                  │
-│  [CS Canopy]  ───┐                                              │
+│  [Canopy Prod]  ───┐                                            │
-│  Key: cs-canopy  │                                              │
+│  Key: canopy-prod  │                                            │
 │                    │                                             │
-│  [Biz Canopy] ───┼──→ [LiteMaaS] ──→ [Granite 8B] ──→ [1 GPU]  │
+│  [Research Bot] ───┼──→ [LiteMaaS] ──→ [Granite 8B] ──→ [1 GPU]│
-│  Key: biz-canopy │         │                                    │
+│  Key: research-bot │         │                                  │
-│                  │         ├── Track: CS used $145              │
+│                    │         ├── Track: canopy-prod: $145       │
-│  [Lib Canopy] ───┘         ├── Track: Biz used $230            │
+│  [Data Pipeline] ──┘         ├── Track: research-bot: $230     │
-│  Key: lib-canopy           └── Track: Lib used $89              │
+│  Key: data-pipeline          └── Track: data-pipeline: $89     │
 │                                                                  │
 │  Total GPU: 1 (was 3!)
 Total tracked: $464                    │
 │                                                                  │
 └─────────────────────────────────────────────────────────────────┘
 ```

-Each Canopy has its own API key, so:
+Each application has its own API key, so:
-* ✅ Usage is tracked separately
+* ✅ Usage is tracked separately per application
-* ✅ Costs can be attributed to each department
+* ✅ Costs can be attributed to each API key
-* ✅ Budgets can be set per department
+* ✅ Budgets can be set per application
 * ✅ All share the same efficient model infrastructure

 ---